Continue our Adventures with Less Stress

 I tested and reviewed all the features that are important to us and SPOT X performs as expected.
 Read reviews from publishers in your field of interest, such as hiking, climbing, canoeing, kayaking and more.
 They tested the device in areas that are more suited to where you will take your device.
 Our backyard completely lacks a vertical rock wall or white water to get some meaningful results for your outdoor adventures.

 Keep in mind that this is not a BlackBerry keyboard like interface.
-The SPOTX keyboard is awkward to type with and the buttons are difficult to press.
+The SPOT X keyboard is awkward to type and the buttons are difficult to press.
 The buttons are best operated with your fingernail, they are too small for my fingertips.
 I read may complaints about dropped/lost messages which was not my experience during the test.
 Be aware that it can take several minutes for a message to be delivered, either way.

 If you require reading glasses, bring them with you.
 Test the interface in the rain, bright sun, at night and low light conditions.

 Obstruction by trees can mean many things.
 Go into a forest and push the limits until it does not work anymore in an acceptable time.
 Only then you know what works in an emergency.